The Year in Google Ads: The 27 Biggest Stories of 2017

 #14: New Demographic Targeting Options (Now 70% Easier to Find!)

-In ye olde AdWords, demographic targeting options on the search network were a mixed bag; search advertisers were limited to using gender and age.
+In ye olde Google Ads, demographic targeting options on the search network were a mixed bag; search advertisers were limited to using gender and age.
 In 2017, household income and parental status were added to the mix.
 More important, though, is that fact that all demographic targeting options were made WAY easier to find because the big, shiny “Demographics” button on the vertical page bar in the UI: you can’t miss it, I promise.

 #15: Similar Audiences Come to Search